 - Jockey.
 Both active and retired first responders are eligible for a 10% discount on underwear from Jockey when they verify their status through ID.me.
 The site also provides the same discount for active and retired military members, their immediate families, and students.

 - Lululemon.
-This seller of athletic wear for women, men, and girls offers a 25% discount to North American military members, military spouses, and first responders.
+This seller of athletic wear for women, men, and girls offers a 25% discount to North American military members, military spouses, and first responders, as well as health care workers in hospitals and nursing homes.
 To get this deal on either full-price or marked-down merchandise, show a valid ID at the register at any Lululemon store.
 The discount is not available for online purchases.

 - Newton Running.
 Members of the U.S. military, firefighters, police officers, and their family members are all eligible for special offers on athletic shoes and clothing from Newton Running.
 To get this deal, sign up online and list your credentials.
 A .mil or .gov email address is sufficient.
 If you don’t have one, the store can contact you to verify your status.